ClassicUO/ClassicUO/README.md

 This work is released under the GPLv3 license.
 This project does not distribute any copyrighted game assets.
 In order to run this client you'll need to legally obtain a copy of the Ultima Online Classic Client.

-Ultima Online(R) © 2020 Electronic Arts Inc. All Rights Reserved.
+Ultima Online(R) Â© 2020 Electronic Arts Inc. All Rights Reserved.